-- (b) The effective date of issue of a Master's Degree or a Doctor's Degree will be: - the date on which the student submits the electronic pdf version of the dissertation/thesis to the relevant Faculty Office, following approval of the examiners' recommendations by the Higher Degrees Committee and, where applicable, written confirmation from the relevant HOD that all required editorial corrections/ revisions have been effected (Rule G26(5) also refers); or. - (ii) in the case of a Master's Degree comprising a combination of theoretical study and a short research project, the date of approval of the student's final examination result(s), if this is a later date than (i) above.
+- (b) The effective date of issue of a Master's Degree or a Doctor's Degree will be: - the date on which the student submits the electronic pdf version of the dissertation/thesis to the relevant Faculty Office, following approval of the examiners' recommendations by the Higher Degrees Committee or,

+- (ii) in the case of a Master's Degree comprising a combination of theoretical study and a short research project, the date of approval of the student's final examination result(s), if this is a later date than (i) above.
 (Amended w.e.f.
-2010/01)

-- (c) Notwithstanding (a) and (b) above, the earliest effective date of issue of a qualification will be the day following the minimum duration of the relevant instructional programme.
+2010/01) - (c) Notwithstanding (a) and (b) above, the earliest effective date of issue of a qualification will be the day following the minimum duration of the relevant instructional programme.
 (These minimum durations are stipulated in Rules G19 to G25.) - (4) The Institution will issue qualifications only to students who have met all the requirements of the relevant instructional programme to the satisfaction of their respective academic Heads of Department and have passed at the Institution: - (a) 50% or more, by FTE weight, of the student's subjects which must include at least 50%, by FTE weight, of that student's final level subjects (Rule G9 A (1)(a)(i) also refers); or - (b) all their final level subjects (Rule G9 A (1)(a)(ii) also refers); or - (c) (Deleted w.e.f.
 2016/01)

-The relevant Executive Dean may, in exceptional circumstances, waive compliance with Rule ${\sf GI8}(4)$
+The relevant Executive Dean may, in exceptional circumstances, waive compliance with Rule G18(4)